 - History of hospitalizations for similar injuries

 Also, note any physical injuries and whether they heal properly.
 An older person may be suffering abuse if their wounds do not heal or new injuries appear.
-Nursing home patients with advanced stages of pressure sore injuries are at a high risk, and these types of injuries are avoidable when proper care is administered.
+Nursing home patients with advanced stages of pressure sore injuries, particularly stage 4 bedsores, are at a high risk, and these types of injuries are avoidable when proper care is administered.
 We urge those who suspect nursing home abuse or elder abuse to seek professional medical advice from a trusted physician.

 Verbal or nonverbal actions that cause residents emotional harm is considered emotional abuse.
 The state of Illinois has a lengthy track record of nursing home staff members emotionally abusing residents.
 However, other residents may also inflict this type of verbal abuse.
 Emotional abuse is especially damaging to the elderly because it may lead to the deterioration of their physical health.